The complete ‘Essentials’ course, from the leading practitioner of Brazilian Jazz Guitar in the world today.

 There’s plenty of charts, notation and TABS to help you along the way, as well as multiple viewing angles for you to just watch and imitate.
 If things are moving too fast, slow down a section with the speed control – the pitch always stays the same and you can digest at an easier pace if needed.
 And the animated fretboard is a great visual guide for your left hand.

 Romero’s easy-going style makes these lessons as fun to watch as they are instructive.
 You’ll start by learning the basic rhythmic concepts of Brazilian Jazz guitar.
 Along the way, you’ll learn how to approach tunes in a solo guitar style and as an accompanist.
 Romero reveals his unique exercises for several left hand and right hand guitar techniques and covers scales, voicings and a host of rhythmic concepts.

-Full access to entire course
+Full access to this course forever

 IS THIS COURSE RIGHT FOR YOU?

 - You can play guitar and are ready to jump in and start playing Brazilian-inspired jazz